materialsproject/matbench/README.md

 <img src="./docs_src/static/matbench_logo_with_text.png" alt="logo" width="300"/>

-matbench is an ImageNet for materials science; a set of 13 curated machine learning tasks for benchmarking and performance testing.
+matbench is an ImageNet for materials science; a set of 13 (with more to come!) curated machine learning tasks for benchmarking and performance testing.

 | Tests  |   Release |